 Your course tutors and assessors will include some of the following people:

-Anne Barber, Jill Maguire, Professor Tony Walter, John Valentine, Steven Blakeley and Nikki Hallett.
+Anne Barber, Jill Maguire, John Valentine, Judy Mansfield and Nikki Hallett.

 By the end of the training programme you will have learnt:

-- To know what constitutes a good funeral and be aware of potential pitfalls.
+- What constitutes a good funeral and be aware of potential pitfalls.